arkarsg/digitalgarden/content/Notes/Year 3 Sem 2/CS4225/Notes/Performance analysis.md

 			emit(key, value)
 ```

-Instead of removing duplicates one document per chunk at a time, the `map` is now class-level. `map` handles duplicates *across* documents in a chunk.
+Instead of removing duplicates one document per chunk at a time, the `map` is now class-level.

+`map` handles duplicates *across* documents in a **chunk**.

+The mapper uses a hash table to maintain the words and counts across all lines in a single split

 >[!note] Preserve state across input key-value pairs

 - Memory consumption of `map` : ~ $100MB$ → Has a minimum requirement

 Therefore this is efficient in terms of I/O but may cause a lot of OOM.

+This is as good as a *light* combiner, however, it is up to the user to implement correctly.
+Can be seen as *in-memory* combiner

+---